 What Katherine Likes Most about Charlie

 “How protective he is of his little hens.
 It was dusk by the time I first brought them home, so I carefully tucked them one by one inside the coop with Chicki Minaj.
-This went smoothly until they started to rouse and the little ones kept popping out of the coop.
+This went smoothly until they started to put themselves up to perch and the little ones kept popping out of the coop.
 As I started to fetch them, Charlie poked his head out of the coop and called to them as he marched down the narrow ramp.
 They responded and hopped on the ramp.
 He let them go in front of him, but then they stopped and sat on the ramp in a row.
 He kept chirping at them, and then finally shoved them in!
 It was hilarious and so sweet… he wasn’t going to bed until everyone was safely inside.

 Since then, they’ve decided to sleep on top of the coop or in a small tree that has sprouted inside the enclosure… but always together.
 They nestle under or next to him and he spreads his wings over them like a momma hen – so precious!
 I was worried about them being too cold outside the coop, but Ariana said that perhaps they were used to that from being at the petting zoo.